Ni Rosas Ni Juguetes: Original version

 The accompanying music video for "Ni Rosas Ni Juguetes" was directed by Jessy Terrero, who is known for having previously collaborated with artists such as Puerto Rican reggaeton duo Wisin & Yandel and Carlos Santana among others, and was produced by John Nguyen.
 It was filmed in "a dream location overlooking the sea was used" on the outside in Bay Shore, New York, in August 26, 2009.
 The concept and video's story was inspired by Doug Liman's film Mr. & Mrs. Smith (2005), with Rubio and her partner, played by Bulgarian model Dian Hristov, being secret agents.
+Los 40 website compared Rubio's spy and sensual version to a modern-day Mata Hari.

 The video begins with Rubio and her partner receiving couples therapy, with the psychologist asking them: "I get the impression that the subject of honesty makes you feel uncomfortable, are you honest with each other?"
 Rubio's image is immediately filtered in an armchair fiddling with the rhythm of the song.
 A flashback manifests itself during the intro.
 Afterwards, she sits in a fancy dressing room to look at herself in the mirror while singing and drinking a drink of Nuvo.
 She activates one of the spotlights in the mirror, which also functions as a digital computer and removes her partner from her contact list.
 The notification reaches him from his car.
 However, he tries to fix the breakup by bringing her a bouquet of red flowers.
 When he enters, Rubio breaks the flowers with a knife she used while chopping vegetables.
 She smiles wryly.

 She continues singing the song while the psychologist listens to her.
 She makes signs of boredom and her partner gives her away.
 In the next scene, the two find themselves in a romantic situation drinking Nuvo and cuddling, but he spills a pill into Rubio's drink and she notices her.
 Finally, the psychologist smiles at their respective antics.